Leaderless Collective Motion in Affine Formation Control over the Complex Plane: Conclusions

 This paper presents how to maneuver distributively and without leaders an \emph{affine formation}.
 In particular, we present a methodology to find the analytical solution of the single-integrators when the formation starts from a desired affine formation.
 To achieve this, we have encoded prior results from affine formation control in 2D \cite{lin2016necessary} into the complex domain, bridging in this way with the work in \cite{lin2016complexlap,hgdemarina_complex}.
 We then formally showed how to modify the original real Laplacian matrix to achieve a desired collective motion.
 Next, we have proved the convergence to both the desired shape and the desired collective motion, and calculate the eigenvalues and eigenvectors of the modified real Laplacian matrix that describe such a stationary collective motion.
 Finally, we have validated our results numerically by conducting three numerical simulations: the first one demonstrates the convergence to the desired affine formation simultaneously with the desired motion, the second simulation compares the analytical solution with an Euler integration of the dynamical system, and the third simulation showcases an application scenario involving a large number of robots.

 Future research will focus on leveraging our analytical solution to study the impact of various imperfections, such as different perceptions among neighbors and communication failures.
 Additionally, exploring equivalence principles between hardware and software parameters can lead to adaptive control laws to mitigate potentially undesired stationary collective motions due to hardware imperfections.
-In terms of maneuverability applications, a key direction will be reducing the number of agents that need to know about the reference collective motion, as this is one of the primary limitations of our current approach.

 \begin{appendix}